 Pam holds a B.S. in biology from Cornell University, M.A. in zoology from the University of Montana, and a Ph.D. from Dartmouth College.
 Pam has been interested in birds since the tender age of 12, when an uncle took her to Brigantine National Wildlife Refuge in NJ.
 She came to NH Audubon in 2000 after five years as adjunct faculty at Colby-Sawyer College in New London.
 In her current position as Avian Conservation Biologist, she works closely with NH Fish and Game to coordinate and prioritize bird research and monitoring in the state, and most recently authored NH’s “State of the Birds” report.
 Specific areas of interest include habitat use by early successional birds, particularly Whip-poor-wills, and the effects of events outside the breeding season on long-distance migrants.
 Pam also has a growing interest in dragonflies and damselflies, which led to her initiation and coordination of the 5-year “NH Dragonfly Survey.”
 With the Survey now completed, she is looking into new avenues of research on the ecology and conservation of these amazing insects.

 Chris holds a B.S. in Biology from Hanover College, and a M.S. in Ecology and Behavioral Biology with a minor in Wildlife Management from the University of Minnesota.
-For over 20 years, Chris’ work at NH Audubon has focused on coordinating recovery efforts for New Hampshire’s endangered and threatened birds of prey.
-He has trained and continues to supervise an enthusiastic corps of volunteers who assist with monitoring and management of the state’s bald eagle, peregrine falcon, and osprey populations.
+For over 25 years, Chris’ work at NH Audubon has focused on coordinating recovery efforts for New Hampshire’s endangered and threatened birds of prey.
+He has trained and continues to supervise an enthusiastic corps of volunteers who assist with monitoring and management of the state’s bald eagle and peregrine falcon populations, as well as projects that track ospreys, golden eagles, and northern harriers.
 Traveling across the state — from Nashua to Pittsburg and Seabrook to Hinsdale — Chris and his volunteers will paddle, rappel, hike, boat, snowshoe and drive practically anywhere to confirm the outcome of raptor breeding attempts.
 Besides documenting the status of birds in the field, Chris works with state and federal agencies, utilities, land owners, and natural resource advocacy groups to implement practical management strategies that most benefit recovery efforts.
 Chris is a tireless advocate for New Hampshire’s birds of prey, and his effective work has been recognized by the US Environmental Protection Agency and by the NH Fish & Game Department.
 Chris is also the voice of NH Audubon on NH Public Radio’s weekly “Something Wild” segment.

 Rebecca Suomala is a biologist with the NH Audubon Conservation Department.
 She has worked for NH Audubon since 1988 in a variety of positions.
 In 2005 she completed her Master’s in Wildlife Ecology from the University of New Hampshire, conducting research into songbird migration stopover for her thesis.
 She is an active birder, bird bander, and moth enthusiast.
 Her current responsibilities include overseeing the New Hampshire Bird Records publication and associated data, coordinating the annual Backyard Winter Bird Survey and Project Nighthawk, assisting with Swallow CORE, and compiling the Department’s annual newsletter.
 She has also assisted with the Tern Restoration Project and numerous other department projects.